takingTeam performance

 #Reiwa 6th Year Excellent Business Award Winner

-The hotel also introduces guests to local experiences that are unique to Kyoto, and is actively working to make use of local products and traditional industrial goods from Kyoto City.
+The hotel also introduces guests to authentic Kyoto experiences and actively incorporates local products and traditional crafts from within Kyoto City into its operations.

 #Harmony between civic life and tourism